jhpyle/docassemble/_docs/background.md

 {% include side-by-side.html demo="background_action_refresh" %}

-The next example is like the first, except the notification takes place through [Javascript] code created by the background process, which in this case uses the built-in [Javascript] function [`alert()`] to send a message to the user.
+The next example is like the first, except the notification takes place through [JavaScript] code created by the background process, which in this case uses the built-in [JavaScript] function [`alert()`] to send a message to the user.

 {% include side-by-side.html demo="background_action_javascript" %}